Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-models-deserialize" %} include static methods if new model instances are required to be created from raw data.
 The static method names should be `from<dataformat>`.
 For example, to create an instance of `BinaryData` from a string, include a static method called `fromString` in `BinaryData` class.

+{% include requirement/MUSTNOT id="java-models-collection-mutability" %} copy collection-based results, or wrap collection-related return types with unmodifiable wrappers.
+If a user calls a method `public List<String> getFoos()`, they should feel entitled to modify this collection as their needs fit.
+These modifications should be applied back to the model that supplied the collection in the first place.
+In places where this will impact the correct operation of the model type (i.e. where the types of values is constrained), it is acceptable to copy the collection or to wrap it as an unmodifiable type, provided that this is clearly documented in the related JavaDoc.

 Model types sometimes exist only as an Azure service return type, and developers would never instantiate these.
 Often, these model types have API that is not user-friendly (in particular, overly complex constructors).
 It would be best for developers if they were never presented with this API in the first place, and we refer to these as 'undesirable public API'.

 {% include requirement/MUST id="java-models-interface" %} put model classes that are intended as service return types only, and which have undesirable public API into the `.implementation.models` package.
 In its place, an interface should be put into the public-facing `.models` package, and it should be this type that is returned through the public API to end users.